French carmakers poised for scramble to reclaim Iran

 The French carmaker has been in talks for weeks on a resumption of deliveries, the source said.

-Peugeot’s situation is more complex because shipments have been halted for longer - since February 2012 - and because the Paris-based carmaker is pursuing a strategic alliance with 7 percent-shareholder General Motors (GM.N).
+Peugeot’s situation is more complex because shipments have been halted for longer - since February 2012 - and because the Paris-based carmaker is pursuing a strategic alliance with 7 percent-shareholder General Motors.

 Peugeot hopes an easing of sanctions will restore the 150 million euros ($204 million) they wiped from profit, finance chief Jean-Baptiste de Chatillon told analysts this week.